-Question 58: The writer suggests that Minecraft is a good choice of educational game because A. players can develop their skills in a step-by-step way B. any number of learners can use it simultaneously C. teachers can remove any inappropriate material D. gamers can create educative tasks whilst playing it Question 59: The word 'subtly' in the third paragraph is closest in meaning to .
-A. ingeniously B. haphazardly C. intricately D. ingenuously Question 60: Which of the following words in the fourth paragraph is used to convey a feeling of approval?
-B. keen C. driving D. harmonious A. newborn Question 61: Where does this sentence belong to in the fifth paragraph?
+Question 58: The writer suggests that Minecraft is a good choice of educational game because A. any number of learners can use it simultaneously B. players can develop their skills in a step-by-step way C. gamers can create educative tasks whilst playing it D. teachers can remove any inappropriate material Question 59: The word 'subtly' in the third paragraph is closest in meaning to \\\\\.
+A. intricately B. ingenuously C. ingeniously D. haphazardly Question 60: Which of the following words in the fourth paragraph is used to convey a feeling of approval?
+C. newborn A. driving B. harmonious D. keen Question 61: Where does this sentence belong to in the fifth paragraph?
+Each group member had ideas as to how their function should develop.